 - Facts and truth start to suffer.
 Today, it seems that a majority of people have difficulty to understand exponential growth-curves, or aren’t interested to build up that knowledge, or even to listen to experts that can interpret exponential growth.
 Yet, suddenly everybody is an amateur virologist, and every bit if information is (mis-)used for own purposes.
 This forces some of these individuals to make a 180 degree turn in opinion within mere days – damage done.

-- People start blaming experts, either for not warning early enough, or for being too pessimistic: “they were wrong about the SARS epidemic as well, weren’t they?”
-This reveals a deep misunderstanding of how science works; which is a serious education issue.
+- People start blaming experts, either for not warning early enough, or for being too pessimistic: “they were wrong about the SARS epidemic, weren’t they?”
+This reveals a deep misunderstanding of how science works; which is an education issue.
 If you have no clue how science works, get involved and read up on it… but NOT in the National Enquirer, the Sun or on Facebook or other social media.
 Don’t develop opinions about things that you do not understand; certainly don’t start spreading those opinions.
 Read this interview with the prominent virologist David Ho to understand the Corona pandemic mechanisms and the right measures.
 The pertinent information is out there: for instance at the CDC, at your local government website, but also from multiple doctors reporting directly from Italy‘s Bergamo.

 - People start to use the pandemic for their own populist agendas.
 In TWO JOURNEYS this is embodied in the character of the wannabee dictator Somerset, who believes that with a decimated population world-power is within his grasp.
 Populists play with their citizens’ lives, as they only have their own objectives in mind: to get re-elected, for financial gain, to strengthen their power, or whatever sick idea they follow.
 Populists, in contrast to sincere politicians, experts or the members of the healthcare staff in the ICU of your local hospital, do not regard helping you as primary objective.
 They simply can’t, it simply isn’t in their DNA.
 Populists have a goal, and will filter and (mis)use data that seems to substantiate that goal.
 Science and common sense do the opposite: collect data first, then define a theory and finally a goal.
 Needless to say, populists will impact their own citizens’ lives dramatically – and your life too.
 A pandemic (the word implies the ‘global’ impact of an epidemic) will not stop at a national border… or your doorstep for that matter.

 These observations could be the ingredients of a highly depressive story line.
 But every cloud has its silver lining.
 TWO JOURNEYS is very much a story of hope.
 It highlights the goodness of people, and their ability to persevere in the hardest of times, together.
-We can see the same happening in today’s situation: our strength is our willingness to help one another; to be sensible, to focus on facts, in a disturbing, shifting situation.
+We can see the same happening in today’s situation: our strength is our willingness to help one another; to be sensible, to focus on facts, (blogpost) in a disturbing, shifting situation.
 And not to panic.
 Forget about hoarding toilet paper.

 Stay healthy and let’s come out of this stronger, together.